StAAR Accessibility Services Handbook

 Informal Appeals

-The Associate Dean of StAAR has the responsibility to consider the student’s request and respond to the student’s concerns in a timely manner.
+Prior to initiating a formal appeal, students are strongly encouraged to contact the Associate Dean of the StAAR Center to discuss their concerns about the denied accommodation.
+The Associate Dean has the responsibility to consider the student’s request and respond to the student’s concerns in a timely manner.
+Often, this response is more prompt than the formal appeal process.
 If the student is unsatisfied after an informal appeal has been sought out, they may make a request for a formal appeal (please see Formal Appeals below).

 Formal Appeals